DigonIO/scheduler/doc/examples/quick_start.rst

 Quick Start
 ===========

-The basic functions and :class:`~scheduler.job.Job` types of the scheduler module are explained below.
-First, it is shown how cyclic `Job`\ s can be created and how the desired execution times can be selected and combined.
-Furthermore, oneshot jobs are introduced, whereby oneshot `Job`\ s explicitly accept a date and a time as parameters in addition to the desired execution times.

-Create a :class:`~scheduler.core.Scheduler` instance and the functions `foo` and `bar` to schedule:
+To get started with the basic functions and :class:`~scheduler.job.Job` types of the scheduler module, create a :class:`~scheduler.core.Scheduler` instance and the functions `foo` and `bar` to schedule:

 .. code-block:: pycon

     >>> import time
     >>> import datetime as dt
     >>> from scheduler import Scheduler, Weekday
-    ...

     >>> def foo():
     ...     print("foo")
-    ...

     >>> def bar(msg = "bar"):
     ...     print(msg)
-    ...

     >>> sch = Scheduler()

 Schedule a job that runs every 10 minutes: